-This article further explains and illustrates business strategy in the context of related terms such as the following:
+Sections below further explain and illustrate business strategy in the context of related terms and concepts.
+This article …

 Strategies and the Meaning of Success

 Business strategies succeed when they lead to business growth, strong competitive position, and strong financial performance.
-Many different strategies are possible, but all are meant to bring improvements in these areas.
+Many different approaches are possible, but all are meant to bring improvements in these areas.

 In highly competitive industries, the firm's officers and other senior managers take a keen interest in knowing precisely how well their strategies succeed in serving this purpose.
-This is especially true just after the firm changes, or adjusts strategies.
+Interest is especially keen immediately after the company changes or adjusts plans.

-In 2009, for instance, managers and owners of Domino's Pizza, Inc. were seriously concerned because the firm had just had 3 years of negative sales growth and shrinking market share.
-The firm was, in particular, losing market share to two major competitors, Papa John's and Pizza Hut.
+In 2009, for instance, managers and owners of Domino's Pizza, Inc. were distressed because the firm had just had three years of negative sales growth and shrinking market share.
+The firm was, in particular, losing market share to two significant competitors, Papa John's and Pizza Hut.

 Domino's operates in the "Quick Service Restaurant" (QSR) industry.
 Many people call this industry, unkindly, the "Fast Food" business.
-The firm competes not only with other Pizza restaurants, but also with restaurants with different menus such as Subway, McDonalds, and Chick-Fil-A. This segment of the Restaurant industry defines itself not by menus, but instead by the words "Fast" and "Quick."
+The firm competes not only with other Pizza restaurants, but also with restaurants with different menus such as Subway, McDonald's, and Chick-Fil-A. This segment of the Restaurant industry defines itself not by menus, but instead by the words "Fast" and "Quick."
 Understandably, therefore, Domino's started with a strategy based on "Quick Service Delivery."
 The firm excels in fast delivery, a point that separates Domino's from its competitors.
-Nevertheless, in 2009, the strategy was clearly failing.
+Nevertheless, in 2009, the strategy seemed to be failing.

 Anxious for an answer, the firm began in Q4 2009 detailed tracking of the growth, competitive, and financial metrics that appear in the next section.
-By the end of Q1 2010 the first results were "in."
-Metrics in all three categories showed remarkable improvement.
+By the end of Q1 2010, the first results were "in."
+The measures in all three categories showed remarkable improvement.
 Domino's took this as confirmation the new strategy was succeeding.

-Now in 2017, the firm continues to research and improve the pizza recipe, while adjusting its marketing strategy at the same time.
-The firm is guided by an 8-year tracking history with these metrics.
+Now, more than a decade later, the firm continues to research and improve the pizza recipe, while adjusting its marketing strategy at the same time.
+For this, the firm relies on its 15-year tracking history with these metrics.

 Measuring Success With Strategies

-A new strategy or a strategic changes may be judged successful when the strategy itself is clearly responsible for one or more of the following measurable, tangible results:
+A new strategy or a strategic change is successful when the strategic plan itself is undoubtedly responsible for one or more of the following measurable, tangible results:

 Measure Strategic Impact Precisely

-Notice especially that analysts measure impact on financial performance with metrics that focus on the firm's core line of business.
+Notice that analysts measure the impact on financial performance with metrics that focus on the firm's core line of business.

 Domino's, for instance, prefers to measure strategic impact with EBITDA—Earnings before interest, taxes, depreciation, and amortization.
-This is because EBITDA and other selective income metrics measure strategic impact more precisely than overall Net income after taxes.
+Domino's tracks EBITDA because EBITDA and other selective income metrics measure strategic effects more precisely than overall Net Income After Taxes.